benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  latex, dvips, and ps2eps (or ps2epsi).

- Running make on the makefile included will compile the library (LHPC_CPP/libLHPC_CPP.a) and 4 executables (LhpcSpectrumPlotter.exe, LhefParserExample.exe, LhcoParserExample.exe, and SlhaParserExample.exe).
-The executables can be run with test input files in the LHPC_CPP/testing directory.
+ Running make on the makefile included will compile the library (LHPC/lib/libLHPC_CPP.a) and 4 executables (LHPC/bin/LhpcSpectrumPlotter.exe, LHPC/bin/LhefParserExample.exe, LHPC/bin/LhcoParserExample.exe, and LHPC/bin/SlhaParserExample.exe).
+The executables can be run with test input files in the LHPC/bin/testing directory.

 ** SLHA spectrum plotter
- As mentioned above, unning make will produce LhpcSpectrumPlotter.exe, which can be run without any arguments to show further information on how to use it.
+ As mentioned above, running make will produce LhpcSpectrumPlotter.exe, which can be run without any arguments to show further information on how to use it.
  Please ensure that the paths in the control block are correct!
-The paths in the examples in LHPC_CPP/testing use the paths that seem to me to be the 'standard' Linux paths.
+The paths in the examples in LHPC/bin/testing use the paths that seem to me to be the 'standard' Linux paths.